 Belinda Moore, CEO of Women’s Premier 15s LTD said in the press release: “It’s a really exciting for women’s rugby at all levels, and we’re really pleased to see 10 clubs now moving forwards in their preparations for joining Allianz Premier 15s for next season.”

-It was strongly recommended by the tender panel for the and Women's Premier 15 Ltd (WP15) that a greater geographical spread should be provided in the league.
+It was strongly recommended by the tender panel for the RFU and Women’s Premier 15 Ltd (WP15) that a greater geographical spread should be provided in the league.

 In the original eight teams included, Loughborough Lightning were set to be the furthest North, despite being based in the East Midlands.

-Sharks Women will provide northern representation in the league.
+Sale Sharks Women will provide northern representation in the league.

 Alex Teasdale, RFU Women’s Game Director said: “We know rugby in the North can be disproportionately challenged.
 We have therefore responded to the panel’s recommendation to explore if a northern club could be part of the league.
 Given the importance of having a northern provision, we believe with the proposed support package Sale Sharks will be well placed to continue their work to develop and grow rugby in the region.”